lukasbuenger/immutable-treeutils/README.md

 #### *method* position()

-This method is a very naive attempt to calculate a unqiue numeric position descriptor that can be used to compare two nodes for their absolute position in the tree.
+This method is a very naive attempt to calculate a unique numeric position descriptor that can be used to compare two nodes for their absolute position in the tree.
 ```js
 treeUtils.position(state, 'node-4') > treeUtils.position(state, 'node-3');
 // true